iotaledger/documentation/channels/0.1/introduction/get-started.md

     This function is similar to the `start_a_new_channel()` function, except it also takes the channel address and the message identifier, which are used to read the message on the Tangle.

-5. In the `get_announcement()` function, convert the channel address and the message identifier into a `Link` type
+5. Use the `client` object to get the message from the Tangle

     ```rust
     let announcement_link = Address::from_str(&channel_address, &announce_message_identifier).unwrap();
     println!("Receiving announcement message");
-    ```

-6. Use the `client` object to get the message from the Tangle

-    ```rust
     let list = client.recv_messages_with_options(&announcement_link, recv_opt)?;
     ```

-7. Iterate through the messages and make sure that they are `Announce` messages by checking the header
+6. Iterate through the returned messages and make sure that they are `Announce` messages by checking the header

     ```rust
     for tx in list.iter() {